MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/manage-app-protection-governance.md

 description: "Implement Microsoft Application and Protection Governance capabilities to govern your apps."
 ---

-# Microsoft Application and Protection Governance in Microsoft 365
+# Microsoft Application and Protection Governance in Microsoft 365 (in preview)

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*